 Students can design a course of Directed Study, WMST 170, 270, 370, and 470, with the director or with other WMST faculty members in consultation with the director, whose signature is required on the Individualized Study form.
-Internships-both Exploratory (WMST 180, 280) and Specialized (WMST 380, 480)-offer the opportunity for learning more about particular employment and community service settings.
-Most internships are student-initiated and negotiated with the director.
+Internships both Exploratory (WMST 180, 280) and Specialized (WMST 380, 480)-offer the opportunity for learning more about particular employment and community service settings.
+Internships can also be studentinitiated and negotiated with the director.